 In order to help ensure compliance with the revised federal law and regulations, Indiana University has established a policy and quarterly reporting procedure for those who may be in contact with the aforementioned categories of federal elected officials and appointed staff/employees.
 Only individuals approved in accordance with the IU Policy on Federal Contacts are authorized to lobby or represent Indiana University’s interests with these federal officials.
 The responsibility for authorizing such persons rests with the Office of Government Relations.
 This office is also responsible for the preparation and submission of the required federal reports associated with lobbying activities.

 It is also important to note that there are separate federal guidelines related to legislative contacts and lobbying procedures for persons who have been awarded federal grants.
 Information about these guidelines is available in Contracts and Grants Administration Important Notice 95-10.

 General Procedures for Contacts with State Officials and Agencies

-The Office of the Vice President for Public Affairs and Government Relations is charged with the responsibility of providing leadership for Indiana University’s governmental relations activities.
+The Office of Government Relations is charged with the responsibility of providing leadership for Indiana University’s governmental relations activities.

 It will only be able to effectively fulfill its responsibilities if it is aware that members of the University community are planning to make contacts on behalf of the University.
 Thus the following procedures are designed to help ensure communication and coordination within the institution and to maximize the effectiveness of any proposed contact.
 It is recognized that such contacts with state officials and agencies may take several forms, including individual or group meetings; testimony before executive or legislative bodies; presentation of written materials or electronic transmissions; invitations to visit campuses; and responses to requests for information.

 Please also read about Contacting State Officials on Behalf of a University Department or Unit and the Overview of Federal Lobbying and Ethics Rules and Regulations.